Last Updated: August 8, 2021

 coverage on contents may be obtained for an additional premium.
 Replacement cost coverage pays for your losses on the basis of how much it would cost to replace or repair the item at current costs without deduction for depreciation.

 The easiest way to determine value is to make a complete inventory of your belongings and try to determine their value at the time of inventory.
 Inventory and reevaluation of your belongings should be done annually.
+Try the free app from National Association of Insurance Commissioners for a convenient way to take inventory.

 Some property, such as art objects and antiques, do not lose value and should be scheduled separately on your